jennosgroup/laramedia/readme.md

 Ensure that the CSRF Token is defined in the head section as well. `<meta name="csrf-token" content="{{ csrf_token() }}">`

-Next, you need to setup a route to be the home for the media.
+Next, you need to setup a route to be the home for the media files.
 This can be anything you desire.
-All of the package route names are prefixed with 'laramedia' so there isn't much chance of collision with route names.
+All of the package route names are prefixed with 'laramedia.' so there isn't much chance of collision with route names.
 You can also change the route prefix within the package config file.
 After you have a route setup and a view, include the view `@include('laramedia::home')`.

+Include the package js file on the media home page `<script src="{{ asset('vendor/laramedia/js/laramedia.js') }}"></script>`.

+Ensure that the js file is loaded to the footer of the page.
 That's it, everything will now work like magic.

 ## Policies